 Best Used For: You’ll want users to have an “Oh, I love that…” moment.
 As the platform is predominantly female and contains large image content, it’s a perfect place to promote retail, much like Google Shopping.
 People searching particular hashtags and keywords can stumble across your brand and easily find something they are willing to buy online or at a store near them with a layer of geo targeting.
 Other popular categories are fashion, home design, craft and kids.

-Which Social Media Marketing Would Work Best for You?
+Which Social Media Marketing Platform Is Best For You?

 The answer to this question depends entirely on the audience you aim to reach and what you expect them to do in response to your ad.
 Facebook provides a good general starting point, especially when targeting mobile, but businesses can also benefit from advertising on LinkedIn, Pinterest, Twitter and other platforms based on their individual campaign goals.

 Ultimately, companies should also look to the strengths and weaknesses of each platform from a user standpoint as well as the platform’s business model for setting up paid campaigns.